-Earlier this week the European Commission announced a 3-prong initiative to grow total online sales within the union by reducing existing barriers and pushing for cross border fluidity.
-The action comes one year after the commission first announced one of its key priorities, the creation of a "Single Digital Market" within the European Union.
+In 2016, the European Commission launched a 3-prong initiative to grow total online sales within the EU by reducing existing barriers and pushing for cross border fluidity.
+It is called “Single Digital Market”.

 Three key issues the European Commission’s proposal addresses are:

 - Consumer Protection/Unfair Commercial Practices

 Expats and internationals living in the Netherlands should be aware that they are able to purchase from retailers based in other EU countries (which offer shipping to the Netherlands) without any additional charges imposed, such as import duties.
 Not only does this expand the marketplace when shopping online, but it also makes it easier to find an English-language website to purchase from.
 Here in the Netherlands, the majority of retail websites do not offer an English-language option (even though over 90% of Dutch speakers understand English and English is a required language in Dutch schools).

 There have been many developments in online retailing here in Holland over the past decade, but bi-lingual (Dutch/English) retail websites are still hard to find.
 For a non-Dutch speaker, this can make purchasing from a local website quite cumbersome.
 One usually has to rely on a translator app added to their browser which can be unreliable – it can only read raw text (none that is masked and none that is included within images) and translations can often be hard to understand.
 Plus browser translator apps usually only work on non-secure (http) web pages.
 This means even if the retail site has content that can be read, the connection switches to a secure connection during the checkout process, leaving the purchaser to muddle through the payment process.